SOLSTICE $20 (Limited Pre-release Edition)

 Includes DOMESTIC Shipping (International is below)

-BARBARA’S NEW 2023 CD RELEASE!
-Barbara Higbie’s fourth release in four years, Solstice compliments her popular “Chillogy” series.
+Barbara Higbie’s upcoming Fall 2024 release, Solstice compliments her popular “Chillogy” series.
 Solstice features instrumental compositions with electric cellist Jami Sieber, acoustic cellist Mia Pixley, and percussionist Michaelle Goerlitz.
 Produced by Lisa Vogel.

 Includes INTERNATIONAL Shipping